 Members assigned to vehicles equipped with a Mobile Data Terminal (MDT) shall log onto the MDT with the required information when going on-duty.
-If the vehicle is not equipped with a working MDT, the member shall notify the Communications Center.
+If the vehicle is not equipped with a working MDT, the member shall notify Dispatch.
 Use of the MDT is governed by the Mobile Data Terminal Use Policy.